 Note: If you'd prefer to watch a video, see [Video] TapClicks Getting Started.

-A Data Source in TapClicks is any application or database used for analysis, insight, or reporting.
-By connecting Data Sources to TapClicks, you are able to blend them together and run analysis across all of them together, rather than in each individual application.
+A data source in TapClicks is any application or database used for analysis, insight or reporting.
+By connecting data sources to TapClicks, you are able to blend them together and run analyses across all of them together, rather than in each individual application.
 In this way, TapClicks can be your database of record for all marketing and operational insights.
-Once connected, TapClicks will automatically fetch new data from your Data Source locations, update reports, and make the data available insight development.
+Once connected, TapClicks will automatically fetch new data from your data source locations, update reports and make the data available for developing insights.

 - Google Analytics